 This is an attempt to clarify some of the clutch issues that have cropped up.
-It is by memory, and fortunately, I still have a bunch of NOS and old clutch parts to show, for examples.
+It is by memory; fortunately, I still have a bunch of NOS and old clutch parts to show, for an example.
 I did so many of these that I can’t even remember using measurements, but an individual owner has no way to get that experience.
 I have included some measurements as examples.
 Sorry, but I have no metric micrometer or caliper, so I had to use inches.

 This is the /5 backing plate, and it really can’t easily be measured due to the irregular backside.
 It is thick overall, and this shows .255″ This plate could be measured by using a depth micrometer and parallel bars of the exact length that fits down into the friction area.

 Here you can see why it is so strong and resists warping.

 This is a typical clutch spring used from late 55 up thru the early 80s.
 See the red spot of paint?
 See more below.

 Here are two springs lying on a flat table with the edges against each other.
 This is to compare for wear.
 One must rotate them around a bit to get the average.
 The plane of one side isn’t necessarily parallel to the other side.
 In the shop, time is your money, and this is a quick way to measure a spring.
 We always had a new one around for comparison.
 Neither of these is new, but one is nearly perfect, and the other fairly worn.
 When the difference in the height of the two springs is the thickness of the spring, then we replaced it.
 This one is almost to the wear limit.
 The spec height is 17.7 mm.
 Just measure down to the surface of the table in a few places, and see if it is still in spec.
 It should take 165 kg to press it down to 11 mm in height.
 We never did that.